 The King’s Cup is a force multiplier:

-The first time serving men and women rowed in the same boat at an elite international event
+The first time serving men and women have rowed in the same boat at an elite international event

 The first time in 100 years, a military event at Henley Royal Regatta